neuefische/web-exercises/sessions/react-effects-and-fetch/api-status/README.md

 Do you have an idea how to catch this kind of error?
 Can you implement the error handling and show the status icon 🚨 if it happens.

 > _Hint:_ This type of error will most probably not happen by chance.
-To test this case you can simulate the situation with your browser.
-In Firefox go to `File > Work Offline` before clicking the button.
+To test this case you can simulate the situation with your browser's dev tools.
+> Follow this [Firefox Docs guide](https://firefox-source-docs.mozilla.org/devtools-user/network_monitor/request_list/index.html#blocking-specific-urls) to block the request.
+You can use the the wildcard `*` as URL to block all requests.
 Don't forget to turn this setting off again after your test.

 ## Notes